 - documented procedures for completing a project, including a quality control and quality assurance program

-- assignment of appropriately qualified and experienced people to your job - Details about technical skills required for contaminated site work can be found in Schedule (B9) on Competencies and Acceptance of Environmental Auditors and Related Professionals of the National Environment Protection (Assessment of Site Contamination) Measure 1999
+- appropriately skilled people to your job - technical skills needed can be found in Schedule (B9) on Competencies and Acceptance of Environmental Auditors and Related Professionals of the National Environment Protection (Assessment of Site Contamination) Measure 1999

-- proven ability to complete projects on budget and on schedule
+- able to complete projects on budget and on schedule

-- a well-organised network of contacts to provide expert opinion when necessary
+- network of contacts to provide opinion when necessary

 - excellent communication skills

 Make a short list of contaminated land consultants with appropriate skills and qualifications, and ask for a quote of the project.
 Try to identify at least three candidates for consideration.